chen-yifu/d3_practice_coding/README.md

 This repository contains some practices that I did to prepare for the NLP co-op internship at UBC.
+I had zero HTML, CSS, JavaScript, or d3.js experience before this, but I learned quickly.

 I have included screenshots / gifs to showcase the practice results, in case you are curious.

+Began Date: Dec.
+24, 2019